 Spread the love: Leave a good review of your favorite businesses on Facebook, Yelp, Tripadvisor, or another platform from a past experience to show support.

-Be accommodating: Some businesses may choose to remain closed until COVID-19 cases decline even further, and others may offer limited services (such as takeout- or delivery-only) to maximize safety or compensate for smaller staffing; give yourself plenty of time and flexibility on your next trip to ensure a smooth experience for all.
+Be accommodating: Some businesses may offer limited services (such as takeout- or delivery-only) to maximize safety or compensate for smaller staffing; give yourself plenty of time and flexibility on your next trip to ensure a smooth experience for all.

 Up-to-date Information and Resources

 The following resources offer the most up-to-date information possible and can help guide decisions on travel, gatherings, and more.